 As a mythical creature, the Jade Rabbit kept pounding medicines to make elixirs.
 Gradually, the Jade Rabbit became a symbol of the moon.

 Besides Chang E and Jade Rabbit, a giant Laurel is standing next to the Moon Palace (Guanghan Gong).

-Wu Gang keeps cutting the Laurel, as a punishment of having made some mistakes.
+Wu Gang keeps cutting Laurel, as a punishment for having made some mistakes.
 However, this magical laurel keeps growing too.

 Hence, Wu Gang would spread laurel seeds on earth during this period and could make tasty Osmanthus wine.

 Li Longji (685 — 762), respected as Emperor Xuanzong of Tang, in some legends, had visited the moon once, with the help of two Taoists, or in his dream.

 During his trip, he was welcomed by Chang E, visited the Moon Palace (Guanghan Palace), tried a moon-shaped delicious cake and Wu Gang's Osmanthus wine, and impressed by fantastic music there.

 Later, he wrote the famous Nichang Yuyi (also known as The Feather Dress Dance or The Song of Enduring Sorrow), based on what he remembered the music on the moon.